 6. Know your family members’ specific needs.

-If any of your family members have an existing medical condition, you should be equipped with any and all medications, mobility devices, oxygen, or other assistive medical technology they might need.
+If you or any of your family members have an existing medical condition, you should be equipped with any and all medications, mobility devices, oxygen, or other assistive medical technology you might need.
 Make sure that you have the proper supply of prescriptions and battery backups to last through the storm.

 7. Be aware of the effects of winter weather emergencies.

-Always wear layers of warm clothing if you must go outside during winter weather and low temperatures and be sure to cover your entire body from the cold so that you don’t lose any body heat.
-Signs of hypothermia include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and exhaustion.
-Signs of frostbite include loss of feeling and white or pale appearance in extremities, including fingers, toes, earlobes, face, and the tip of the nose.
+Always wear layers of warm clothing if you must go outside during winter weather, and be sure to cover your entire body from the cold so that you don’t lose any body heat.
+As Ready.gov notes, winter weather events can create risks, including hypothermia and frostbite.
+They add that signs of hypothermia include “shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech, or drowsiness.”
+Signs of frostbite include “numbness, white or grayish-yellow skin, and firm or waxy skin.”